 The elderberry bush (Sambucus spp.) is a fruit-bearing, multi-stemmed deciduous shrub native to eastern North America.
-Elderberries will grow in U.S. Department of Agriculture hardiness zones 3 to 11.
-The plant produces clusters of round, purplish-black berries that are relished by songbirds.
-Raw elderberries have an unpleasant astringent taste, but cooked elderberries can be made into tasty pies, jellies or wine.
+Elderberries grow in U.S. Department of Agriculture hardiness zones 3 to 11.
+The plant grows clusters of round, purplish-black berries that are a hit with songbirds.
+You may turn up your nose at the unpleasant astringent taste of raw elderberries, but cooked elderberries can be made into tasty pies, jellies or wine.

 Pruning and Weeding

 Elderberry bushes send up new canes each year.
-The canes are most fruitful in their second and third years and should be pruned away after their third year to make room for younger canes.
-Prune old, broken or dead canes in late winter or early spring while the plants are still dormant.
-Elderberries are shallow-rooted, so you must pluck weeds by hand or spread mulch around the plant to discourage weed growth.
+The canes are most fruitful in their second and third years.
+Prune the canes away after the third year to make room for younger canes.
+Prune old, broken or dead canes in late winter or early spring while the plants are dormant.
+Elderberries are shallow-rooted, so you need to pluck weeds by hand or spread mulch around the plant to stop weeds from growing.

 Pests and Diseases

 Elderberries are resistant to most, but not all, pests and diseases.
 Birds are by far the worst pest, stripping berries as soon as they ripen.
-Covering bushes with netting is the most effective defense.
-The main symptom of insect and disease infestations is unseasonable wilting and death of canes.
-The main control methods for insect pests and diseases are to prune away and burn infested and dead canes and rip out all wild elderberry plants within 100 feet of your cultivated elderberry patch.
+Covering bushes with netting is the most effective way to keep the birds from the berries.

-Elderberries ripen in late August through early September.
-Pick entire clusters of berries and strip the berries from the stems.
-Place the berries in hot water and let them simmer for 15 minutes to cook the berries.
-Use the cooked berries in pies or place the cooked berries in a cheesecloth berry bag and squeeze out the juice.
+Elderberries ripen from late August through early September.
+Pick entire clusters of berries, and strip the berries from the stems.
+Place the berries in hot water, and let them simmer for 15 minutes to cook the berries.
+Use the cooked berries in pies, or place the cooked berries in a cheesecloth berry bag and squeeze out the juice.